harshit323/PKL-2019-Predictions/README.md

 Approach of Task 3 and 4 was Extrapolated for Task 5.

 Data was extracted from the site https://www.prokabaddi.com/ using Selenium and BeautifulSoup.
+Data was extracted for the various Teams, their matches played and the following Data Super Raids
+Super Tackles
+All-Outs Inflicted
+All-Outs Conceded

+DATA was analysed and various metrics were generated such as, Avg SPT for Season 7
+Avg SPT for Season 6
+Avg SPT for all Seasons Combined

+Using these metrics and historical data, A Linear Regression Model was made to predict the Avg SPT of Teams.
+Model was evaluated on the Mean Squared Error using K-fold Cross Validation.

+# Answer of TASK 5: BENGAL WARRIORS would have the highest super-performance total.

+# TASK 6 and 7

+Task 6: Predict the player with the highest SUCCESSFUL RAID percentage.
+Task 7: Predict the player with the highest SUCCESSFUL TACKLE percentage.

+APPROACH:
+Task 6 and 7 had similar approach and hence described together.

+Data was extracted from the site https://www.prokabaddi.com/ using Selenium and BeautifulSoup.
 Data was extracted for the various Teams, their matches played and RAID points in Season 7, Season 6 and ALL SEASONS COMBINED.
 Data was extracted for the various Teams, their matches played and TACKLE points in Season 7, Season 6 and ALL SEASONS COMBINED.

-DATA was analysed and various metrics were generated such as, Avg Raid Points for Season 7
-Avg Raid Points for Season 6
-Avg Raid Points for All Seasons Combined,
-Percentage Change in AVG Raid Points of Season 7 as compared to Avg of Season 6.
-Percentage Change in AVG Raid Points of Season 7 as compared to Avg of All Seasons combined.